intel-iot-devkit/intel-iot-gateway/Getting Started With Node-Red and TI SensorTag/README.md

 -   Log in using your root username and password

+-   Click on the Administration icon and then the Lunch button under LuCI to launch the gateway administration console.

+-   Log in using your root username and password.

 -   Select Network from the menu and choose Bluetooth

 -   If it says “Disabled” next to Bluetooth Status, click on the